Gemstone Engagements For the Next Generation

 Gemstone engagements stray from conventional norms and offer individual expression for younger audiences.
 Their bursts of color grant wearers freedom from the traditional look and communicate uniqueness.
 Also, many gemstones have a lower price point, attracting frugal Millennials who opt to allocate their money elsewhere.
 However, this isn’t always the case.
 In fact, with gemstone popularity on the rise, certain stones can rival diamonds in price per carat.

 After reviewing the numbers, we’ve isolated our bestselling stones for gemstone engagements.
-Be sure to stock these in your store.
-Then, take inspiration from 3C styles (several shown below) that incorporate traditional designs with contemporary gemstone centers.
+Be sure to stock these in your store

 A diamond halo encircles this rosy Morganite.
 The heart-accented gallery and rose gold sheen makes for a very romantic union.
 Plus, our current blog poll located on the right sidebar, places Morganite in an overwhelming lead as the most popular springtime gemstone.

 Sizable diamonds adorn this blue sapphire, exemplifying traditional diamond accents coupled with a colorful contemporary center.
-The burnished yellow gold richly compliments the velvety blue sapphire.
+The burnished yellow gold richly complements the velvety blue sapphire.

 This vintage-inspired ring unites this luxurious ruby — eternal symbol of passion — with the refined art-deco style.
 These enduring elements mix well with the trendy diamond halo and rose gold metal choice.